About me

 Emergence and stability of cell growth under stress: from single cells to populations

 In my PhD, I aimed to model the growth and emergence of heterogeneity in E. coli bacterial populations under antibiotic stress.
-You can found my thesis titled here.
+You can found my thesis here.

 Under the action of an antibiotic damaging DNA, bacteria change their growth strategy and do not respond homogeneously to the stress.
 In addition, the effect of the antibiotic is different depending on the speed of bacterial growth which itself depends on the richness of the growth medium.
 Using measure-valued stochastic processes to model structured population dynamics I studied the emergence of bacterial subpopulations exhibiting different behaviors depending on genotoxic stress and on the nutritional richness of the environment in which they are immersed.